-O Kaucika! if thou dost possess the Bráhmanical glory, or if thou art a bowman by the laws of thy race, come, I will outshine thy penance by my fierce penance.
+O Kaucika ! if thou dost possess the Bráhmanical glory, or if thou art a bowman by the laws of thy race, come, I will outshine thy penance by my fierce penance.
 But in the other case let the axe do its duty.

-I, Ráma, pupil of Kaucika, make my obeisance here,

-Arjuna arrogant by his victory over Paulastya, though he is the conqueror of Kartikeya.
-Greeting be to you!
+(A voice behind the scenes.)
+I, Ráma, pupil of Kaucika, make my obeisance here, and request.
+I will conquer the enemy of Kárttavírya-Arjuna arrogant by his victory over Paulastya, though he is the conqueror of Kártikeya.
+Greeting be to you !

 Rámabhadra is come.
-What will happen now?
+What will happen now ?